nalinaksh/Hadoop-MapReduce-Application/README.md

 # Hadoop-MapReduce-

+This file describes the implementation of a Hadoop application that takes as input the 50 Wikipedia web pages dedicated to the US states (we will provide these files for consistency) and outputs:

+- How many times each of the words “education”, “politics”, “sports”, and “agriculture” appear in the files.

+- Rank the top 3 states for each of these words (i.e., which state pages use each of these words the most).

 Instructions for creating 4 node cluster from the AMI specified in AMI.txt

 1. Go to the AWS EC2 management console, in the navigation panel go to AMIs, under the public images, search for 'ami-874789ea'